·Updated May 21, 2026·AOV / ecommerce / revenue / marketing-metrics / RPS

 4. Why AOV Alone Is Misleading — CVR and RPS#

 The classic trap: raising the free-shipping threshold from $50 to $100 lifts AOV but drops CVR for customers who don't reach the new threshold.
-The result is "AOV up × CVR down," and the per-session revenue (RPS) is actually lower.
+The result is "AOV up × CVR down" with lower per-session revenue.

 AOV × CVR 4-quadrant frame

 The target quadrant is top-right (high AOV × high CVR).
-Tactics that push into top-left (high AOV × low CVR) look like wins on the AOV chart but are net-negative for the business.
-The decision metric that exposes this is RPS (Revenue per Session):
+Tactics that push into top-left (high AOV × low CVR) look like wins on the AOV chart but are net-negative.
+Raising the free-shipping threshold drifts top-left; cross-sell and bundles pull top-right.
+The decision metric:

 RPS = Revenue ÷ Sessions = CVR × AOV

-RPS expresses "how much revenue per visitor" in a single number.
 If AOV is up but RPS is down, the tactic failed.
-ROAS analysis hides the same trap: the "Revenue" in ROAS = Revenue ÷ Spend decomposes into AOV × CVR × Sessions, so AOV-only thinking blinds you to which factor moved.
+ROAS analysis hides the same trap: "Revenue" in ROAS decomposes into AOV × CVR × Sessions, so AOV-only thinking blinds you to which factor moved.

 5. Phase-Based Prioritization#